Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim

 The dataset enables a number of additional tasks related to medical misinformation, such as misinformation characterisation studies or studies of misinformation diffusion between sources.

-In order to align the Monant (2022) dataset, composed solely of claims samples (class 1 samples), with other datasets from our selection, we undertook a twofold approach.
+In order to align the MultiClaim (2022) dataset, composed solely of claims samples (positive class samples), with other datasets from our selection, we undertook a twofold approach.
 Initially, we restricted the dataset to 10K samples and filtered out languages not shared with other datasets, focusing exclusively on the ten languages employed in prior datasets.
 This strategic curation ensured compatibility across datasets in terms of size and used languages.
-Subsequently, we balanced the class distribution by integrating Monant's class 1 samples with synthetically generated class 0 examples using Vicuna 7B exLLM and analyzed them to ensure that they share the same characteristics as the original Monant samples.
+Subsequently, we balanced the class distribution by integrating MultiClaim's positive class samples with synthetically generated negative class examples using Vicuna 7B LLM and analyzed them to ensure that they share the same characteristics as the original MultiClaim samples.
 To balance the number of samples across the languages we employed the translation of small number of missing samples from the English samples into a particular language.